 This is where the hybrid truly separates itself from a long iron.
 A 4-iron is designed with a blade-like head.
 This results in a much lower, more penetrating ball flight with a higher spin rate (for skilled players who can compress the ball).
 That lower launch can be a problem for players who don’t generate enough speed, making it nearly impossible to get the ball to a functional height.

 A 4 hybrid, by contrast, has a hollow, wood-like construction with a very low and deep center of gravity (CG).
 This design makes it incredibly easy to launch the ball high into the air, even on shots struck lower on the face.
-It produces a higher A 4 ball flight is high in trajectory as well but lower in spin when its paired against the ball flights seen in a long a iron, which mean the ball is able to land more softly while rolling out a bit shorter up impact.
-Simply stated, its far easier getting the ball higher in the air with a hybrid then it ever be with long iron for average golfers.
+It produces a higher ball flight with lower spin compared to long irons, which means the ball can land more softly while rolling out a bit shorter upon impact.
+Simply stated, it's far easier getting the ball higher in the air with a hybrid than it would be with a long iron for average golfers.

 Why Ditch the Iron?
 The Three Big Advantages of a 4 Hybrid

-If you're still on the fence, here aHere's a look on to the are the concrete benefits that convince so many golfers to make the switch.
+If you're still on the fence, here are the concrete benefits that convince so many golfers to make the switch.

 1. Unmatched Forgiveness

 The single biggest advantage of a hybrid is forgiveness.
 Its wood-like shape gives it a much larger and more stable hitting area.
 While hitting the sweet spot is always ideal, shots struck toward the heel or toe of a 4 hybrid will still fly significantly straighter and lose less distance compared to a 4-iron mishit.
-The wider sole also helps prevent digging, making a a "fat"--or 'heavy'--shot far less punishing, instead of club chubb getting buried directly in to ground as is a case for a long iron, "hybrid"club tends glide far mor easily thruf grass which a allows yoyou still achieve decentcontact with the balls.
+The wider sole also helps prevent digging, making a "fat" shot far less punishing.
+Instead of the club getting buried in the ground as is often the case with a long iron, the hybrid club tends to glide more easily through grass, allowing you to still achieve decent contact with the ball.

 2. Incredible Versatility